HEnquist/camillagui-backend/README.md

 The settings for config_dir and coeff_dir point to two folders where the backend has permissions to write files.
 This is provided to enable uploading of coefficients and config files from the gui.

 `working_config` is the CamillaDSP config file that is loaded into the web interface when it is opened.
+Leave this setting blank, if you always want to start with the default config.
 If `save_working_config` is true, the current settings from the web interface are also saved to this file automatically, when they are applied to CamillaDSP.
-Leave this setting blank, if you always want to start with the default config and not save automatically.
+If `working_config` does not exist, it is created on the first save.
 Note: the `working_config` will NOT be automatically applied to CamillaDSP, when CamillaDSP or the GUI starts.
 To have CamillaDSP use it on start, set CamillaDSP's config path to the same as `working_config`.

 ## Running